Dursley Public Houses

 "The Bell and Castle Hotel", Parsonage Street

 The Bell and Castle Hotel was a large stone building serving ales from Arnolds and then Stroud Brewery.
 It was demolished in 1963 to make way for the first phase of construction of Castle Street which joined Parsonage Street at this point.
 Its site is now occupied by Barclay's Bank.
-It is now in private occupation.

 (c1900-1910 - courtesy Cam & Dursley Camera Club)